syncfusion-content/blazor-docs/blazor/stock-chart/working-with-data.md

 ### Create data access layer to perform data operation

-Now need to create a class called **OrderDataAccessLayer**, which acts as a data access layer to retrieve the records from the database table.
+Now, create a class called **OrderDataAccessLayer**, which acts as a data access layer to retrieve the records from the database table.

 ```csharp
 using Microsoft.EntityFrameworkCore;